larsks/rhel-osp-upgrade-docs/upgrade-4.md

          openstack-db --service nova --update

-1. On all the controller nodes, cap the compute RPC API at a version that will still be understood by your Icehouse compute nodes.
+1. On all the controller nodes, cap the compute and conductor RPC API at a version that will still be understood by your Icehouse compute nodes.
 Look for the `[upgrade_levels]` section in `/etc/nova/nova.conf` and set the `compute` option like this:

          [upgrade_levels]
-         compute = icehouse
+         compute = 3.23.1
+         conductor = 3.23.1

 1. Restart the controller services.
 On each controller node: